-For these logins the Windows security identifier (SID) from the Windows account or group is used for identification of that login within the TOE.
-Any permission is associated with that SID (FIA\UAU.1, FIA\UID.1, FIA\ATD.1, FIA\USB\(EXT).2).
+For these logins the Windows security identifier (SID) from the Active Directory account is used for identification of that login within the TOE.
+The mapping of SIDs to Linux user and group identifiers is performed by system services of the Linux environment (SSSD and NSS) or by the Active Directory Domain Controller.
+In case of the AD Domain Controller the TOE does not use SSSD and NSS.
+It performs openLDAP library calls.

+Any permission is associated with that SID (FIA_UAU.1, FIA_UID.1, FIA_ATD.1, FIA_USB(EXT).2).